-Opportunities Ontario has provided additional information on what is acceptable Canadian work experience.
+Ontario Immigrant Nominee Program has provided additional information on what is acceptable Canadian work experience.

 June 14, 2010

-International students who have graduated from a publicly funded Ontario university with a Masters degree can now apply to the program without a job offer as part of Opportunities Ontario’s new pilot.
+International students who have graduated from a publicly funded Ontario university with a Masters degree can now apply to the program without a job offer as part of Ontario Immigrant Nominee Program’s new pilot.

 International students who have graduated from a publicly funded Ontario university with a Masters degree may now qualify without a job offer from an Ontario employer under the Pilot International Masters Graduate Stream.
 Interested graduates need to submit a Nominee Application Form for International Graduates (PhD and Masters) directly to the program.
 For more information, please visit the International Students section of the website.